-- Calibration and validation of satellite-based ocean surface vector wind (OSVW) sensors such as ASCAT, AMSR-2, Oceansat-3, SMAP, SWOT and the CYGNSS mission that uses GNSS-R techniques to infer the ocean wind speed. - Product improvement and development for current and planned satellite-based sensors (ASCAT, OceanSat-3, CYGNSS and SCA) - Validation of Tomorrow.io's Pathfinder missions (Ka-band satellite radar system) including precipitation profiles and ocean surface altimetry observations (SWH, SSH) - Participation in the GOMO's CHAOS experiment - Testing of new remote sensing technologies for possible future satellite missions (risk reduction) such as the dual-frequency scatterometer concept. - Testing of new real-time airborne remote sensing technologies and transmission to forecasters. - Advancing our understanding of broader scientific questions such as: - Rain processes in tropical cyclones and severe ocean storms: the coincident dual-frequency, dual-incidence angle measurements would enable us to improve our understanding of precipitation processes in these moderate to extreme rainfall rate events. - O Atmospheric boundary layer (ABL) wind fields: the conical scanning sampling geometry and the Doppler capabilities of this system provide a unique source of measurements from which the ABL winds can be derived.
-The advanced digital receivers and data acquisition system recently implemented have enabled retrieval of the wind and reflectivity profiles essentially to the surface. - O Analysis of boundary layer rolls: linearly organized coherent structures are prevalent in tropical cyclone boundary layers, consisting of an overturning "roll" circulation in the plane roughly perpendicular to the mean flow direction.
+- Calibration and validation of satellite-based ocean surface vector wind (OSVW) sensors such as ASCAT, AMSR-2, Oceansat-3, SMAP, SWOT and the CYGNSS mission that uses GNSS-R techniques to infer the ocean wind speed. - Product improvement and development for current and planned satellite-based sensors (ASCAT, OceanSat-3, CYGNSS and SCA) - Product development and validation of the Rain Ocean Atmosphere Radar System (ROARS) including the development and testing real-time retrievals and product distribution to NWS. - Participation in the GOMO's CHAOS experiment - Testing of new remote sensing technologies for possible future satellite missions (risk reduction) such as the dual-frequency scatterometer concept. - Testing of new real-time airborne remote sensing technologies and transmission to forecasters. - Collecting additional data to help develop corrections to the SFMR - Advancing our understanding of broader scientific questions such as: - Rain processes in tropical cyclones and severe ocean storms: the coincident dualfrequency, dual-incidence angle measurements would enable us to improve our understanding of precipitation processes in these moderate to extreme rainfall rate events. - Atmospheric boundary layer (ABL) wind fields: the conical scanning sampling geometry and the Doppler capabilities of this system provide a unique source of measurements from which the ABL winds can be derived.
+The advanced digital receivers and data acquisition system recently implemented have enabled retrieval of the wind and reflectivity profiles essentially to the surface. - Analysis of boundary layer rolls: linearly organized coherent structures are prevalent in tropical cyclone boundary layers, consisting of an overturning "roll" circulation in the plane roughly perpendicular to the mean flow direction.
 The instruments used by this team have been shown to resolve the kilometer-scale roll features, and the vast quantity of data the IWRAP instrument has already collected offers a unique opportunity to study them.

-O Drag coefficient, Cd: extending the range of wind speeds for which the drag coefficient is known is of paramount importance to further our understanding of the coupling between the wind and surface waves under strong wind forcing, and has many important implications for hurricane and climate modeling.
+• Drag coefficient, Cd: extending the range of wind speeds for which the drag coefficient is known is of paramount importance to further our understanding of the coupling between the wind and surface waves under strong wind forcing, and has many important implications for hurricane and climate modeling.
 The advanced digital receivers and data acquisition capability allows us to retrieve wind and reflectivity profiles closer to the ocean surface, which can also be exploited to derive drag coefficients by extrapolating the derived wind profiles down to 0 m altitude.

-Hypotheses: We don't fully understand what is happening at the air-sea interface in extreme storm conditions, but it should be possible to characterize this with the proper instrumentation and data collection methodologies.
+Hypotheses: We don't fully understand what is happening at the air-sea interface in extreme storm conditions, but it is possible to characterize this with the proper instrumentation and data collection methodologies.
+Remote sensing retrievals are indirect and high quality.
+Consistent retrievals require a well calibrated instrument and an accurate geophysical model function (GMF) that relates the sensor measurements to the geophysical parameters.
+The impacts of instrument level calibration errors and an inadequate GMF became painfully obvious with the SFMR instruments.